datagovua/ckan-vagrant-chef/README.md

 #### Vagrant synced folders

-To make it easier to edit CKAN source and configuration files on the host machine, Vagrant synced_folders are available.
+To make it easier to edit CKAN source and configuration files from the host machine, Vagrant synced_folders are defined as follows by default.

-* `synced_folders/config` - by default, maps to `/etc/ckan/default` on the guest VM.
+* `synced_folders/config`: maps to `/etc/ckan/default` on the guest VM.
-* `synced_folders/src` - by default, maps to `/usr/lib/ckan/default/src` on the guest VM.
+* `synced_folders/src`: maps to `/usr/lib/ckan/default/src` on the guest VM.

-:::TODO::: stored files directory needs to be defined and mapped, and probably needs to belong to the www-data group.
-:::TODO::: probably need to install imagemagick too with apt package.
+* `synced_folders/file_storage`: maps to `/var/lib/ckan/default` on the guest VM.

 These mappings are defined in the `Vagrantfile`.

+#### Vagrant commands

+Some useful Vagrant commands:

+`$ vagrant up`: Create and configure the guest machine.

+`$ vagrant suspend`: Suspend the current state of the guest machine.

+`$ vagrant halt`: Attempt a shutdown of the guest machine.

+`$ vagrant provision`: Re-provision the guest machine according to the Chef cookbook.

+`$ vagrant reload`: Restart the guest machine.
+Add the `--provision` flag to also re-provision.

+`$ vagrant destroy`: Stops the guest machine and removes all of its resources.
+This will destroy the CKAN database and any uncommitted changes to the source code in the guest machine.

+See [Vagrant documentation](http://docs.vagrantup.com/v2/cli/index.html) for a full list of commands.

 ### For Production